 Winners announced for Thomas Jefferson essay contest

-The three winners of the contest, endowed by the late Philip L. Carret, were celebrated at a March 7 banquet.
+The three winners of the contest, endowed by the late Philip L. Carret, were celebrated at an April 10 banquet.

-Students Annaliese Jaffe, Greg Fulcher and Julia Guilfoyle have been selected as winners of the 18th annual Philip L. Carret Endowment Thomas Jefferson Essay Contest.
-The students were honored at a banquet held March 7.
+Elon students Malia Takei '22, Naomi Perry '19 and Ethan Porter '22 have been selected as winners of the 20th annual Philip L. Carret Thomas Jefferson Essay Contest.

-The 10 students who participated in this year's competition wrote about the following:
+The students who participated in this year's competition responded to the following prompt in their essays:

-The 2017 winners, who were honored at a banquet held March 7 in the Isabella Cannon Room in the Center for the Arts are:
+The 2019 winners, who were honored April 10 at a banquet held in the Isabella Cannon Room in the Center for the Arts, are:

-In addition, the three winners wll present their ideas at a Carret-themed session on Student Undergraduate Research Forum (SURF) Day on April 25.
+In addition, the three winners will present their ideas at the Carret-themed session on Student Undergraduate Research Forum (SURF) Day on April 30.